wjj2329/SiteMapDotNet/README.md

 builder.Services.AddSiteMap();

-// Or using a custom sitemap file builder.Services.AddSiteMapFromPath("Config/my-sitemap.xml");
+// Or using a custom sitemap file builder.Services.AddSiteMap("Config/my-sitemap.xml");

 var app = builder.Build();
 ```

 ---

-💡 **Tip:** Ensure your sitemap file is included in your project output, or provide the correct path to `AddSiteMapFromPath`.
+💡 **Tip:** Ensure your sitemap file is included in your project output, or provide the correct path to `AddSiteMap`.